FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Storm Drain Modeling Guidelines/Chapter 1.rst

 h = flow depth (difference between the node head and the pipe invert elevation)

-A_{store} = node surface area
+A\ :sub:`store` = node surface area

-∑as = surface area contributed by the conduits connected to the node.
+∑As = surface area contributed by the conduits connected to the node.

-∑q = net flow at Node J contributed by all connected conduits plus external inflows
+∑Q = net flow at Node J contributed by all connected conduits plus external inflows

 .. image:: img/Chapter1/Chapte020.jpg